Mid-State Amateur Radio Club offers free Volunteer Exam (VE) license testing following our monthly club meetings except in September and December.

 e. utility bill, bank statement or other business correspondence that

 specifically names the person; or a postmarked envelope addressed

 to the person at his or her current mailing address as it appears on

 3. Students/minors may bring any of the above items and/or a school ID, minor's work permit, report card, or a legal guardian may present a photo ID.

-5. If applicable, bring either a photocopy of your current Amateur Radio license or a reference copy printed out from the FCC website, the license information printed from ARRL website or QRZ website, or the original(s) and photocopy(s) of any Certificates of Successful Completion of Examination (CSCE) you may hold from previous exam sessions.
+5. If applicable, bring your current Amateur Radio license or a reference copy printed out from the FCC website, the license information printed from ARRL website or QRZ website, or the original(s) and photocopy(s) of any Certificates of Successful Completion of Examination (CSCE) you may hold from previous exam sessions.
 If your license has already been issued by FCC, the CSCE showing license credit is not needed.
-The photocopy(s) will not be returned.

 Instructions on how to obtain an official FCC license copy are on

 6. A calculator with the memory erased and formulas cleared is allowed.
 You may not bring any written notes or calculations into the exam session.
 Slide rules and logarithmic tables are acceptable, as long as they're free of notes and formulas.
 Cell phone must be silenced or turned off during the exam session and the phones' calculator function may not be used.
 In addition, iPhones, iPads, Androids, smartphones, Blackberry devices and all similar electronic devices with a calculator capability, may NOT be used.

 What’s Next?
 How Soon Can I get on the air!!??